binxio/aws-cloudwatch-log-minder/README.md

 aws cloudformation wait stack-create-complete  --stack-name aws-cloudwatch-log-minder
 ```
-This will install the log minder in your AWS account and run around midnight.
-First setting
+This will install the log minder in your AWS account and run every hour.
-retention periods and delete the empty log streams secondly.